ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Discussion

-One disadvantage of {\texttt{EllipSect}} is that it maintains a fixed ellipticity and angular position values throughout the entire galaxy, which may hinder studying how these parameters change with radius.
-However, this fixed parameter approach is advantageous when dealing with galaxies simultaneously fitted by \texttt{GALFIT 3}.
-In such cases, masking or removing the galaxy is insufficient, as the galaxies are blended in the line of sight, and it is challenging to distinguish where one galaxy ends and the other begins (Haussler et al. 2007).
-In addition, {\texttt{EllipSect}} avoids the need for "double" fitting, i.e., two-dimensional and one-dimensional fitting, which IRAF's \textit{ellipse} requires.
-One-dimensional routines may not be capable of simultaneous fitting of isophotes for two neighboring galaxies, making simultaneous fitting difficult or impossible.
-While {\texttt{EllipSect}} is not a complete substitute for IRAF's \textit{ellipse}, it offers distinct advantages depending on the scientific question being addressed.
+One caveat of {\texttt{EllipSect}} is that it maintains the ellipticity and the angular position fixed throughout the entire galaxy, overlooking any possible variations of these parameters with radius.
+However, this fixed-parameter approach is advantageous when dealing with galaxies fitted simultaneously using \texttt{GALFIT 3}.
+In such cases, masking or removing the galaxy is insufficient, as the galaxies are blended on the line of sight, and it is challenging to distinguish where one galaxy ends, and the other begins \citep[e.g.,][]{haussler07}.
+In addition, {\texttt{EllipSect}} avoids the need for ``double'' fitting, i.e., two-dimensional and one-dimensional fitting, which IRAF's \texttt{ellipse} requires.
+One-dimensional routines may not be capable of simultaneous fitting isophotes for two neighboring galaxies, making simultaneous fitting difficult or impossible.
+While {\texttt{EllipSect}} is not a complete substitute for IRAF's \texttt{ellipse}, it offers alternative techniques to address the limitations of isophotal fitting.

-Despite the widespread use of IRAF's \textit{ellipse}, alternative techniques such as {\texttt{EllipSect}} offer unique advantages for SB analysis, which may prove to be beneficial for astronomers seeking to enhance their understanding of galactic structures.
+Despite the widespread use of IRAF's \texttt{ellipse}, alternative techniques such as {\texttt{EllipSect}} offer unique advantages for SB analysis, which may benefit astronomers seeking to enhance their understanding of galactic structures.

-An important output parameter from {\texttt{EllipSect}} is $r_e^t$, the effective radius of the entire galaxy, which can be used to parameterize metallicity gradients and other relevant information \citep[e.g.,][] {2023MNRAS.526.2479G}.
-If the galaxy has only a single S\'ersic component, $r_e$ from that component can represent the whole galaxy.
-However, no single component's $r_e$ can accurately describe the entire galaxy when multiple components are present, because galaxies do not perfectly follow the surface models.
+The parameter $r_e^t$ is the effective radius of the entire galaxy, which is an essential parameter derived by {\texttt{EllipSect}}; $r_e^t$ is critical to assess metallicity gradients, effective velocity dispersion ($\sigma_{eff}$) and other relevant information \citep[e.g.,][]{2023MNRAS.526.2479G} or comparisons with numerical models.
+However, no single component's $r_e$ can accurately describe an entire galaxy, unless we deal with pure disk or bulge galaxies.

-To resolve this, {\texttt{EllipSect}} employs a numerical method that adds together the models of all components and then locates the radius where the total luminosity reaches half of its overall value ($r_e^t$).
-This procedure can also be applied to determine the radius corresponding to any percentage of the total light.

 Determining which aperture to use for a galaxy's photometric variables can be somewhat arbitrary.
 Different photometric quantities require a suitable radius for proper evaluation, and standardizing this across various galaxies is difficult.
 In the case of \texttt{GALFIT 3}, the reduced chi-squared ($ \chi^2_\nu$) is computed using all pixels within the fitting region.
 However, changing the size of this region can alter $\chi^2_\nu$ and may include pixels from other objects, introducing additional noise.
 Consequently, the $\chi^2_\nu$ reflects the fit quality for every object within that region.